Evelyn M. Simien, Ph.D.

 Phone: (860) 486-3254

 Professor Simien is a member of the Executive Council for the American Political Science Association (APSA).
 A joint-hire with the Department of Political Science and Institute for Africana Studies, she is also an Associate Editor for Polity (the Journal of the Northeastern Political Science Association).
-Her first book, Black Feminist Voices in Politics (SUNY Press, 2006), examined the degree to which African American men and women support black feminist consciousness and its effect on political behavior using national survey data and quantitative methods.
-Her second book, Gender and Lynching: the Politics of Memory (Palgrave/Macmillan, 2011), focuses on African American women who suffered racial-sexual violence at the hands of vigilante lynch mobs in the late 1800s and early 1900s.
+Her first book, Black Feminist Voices in Politics (SUNY Press, 2006), examined black feminist consciousness and its effect on political behavior using national survey data.
+Her second book, Gender and Lynching: the Politics of Memory (Palgrave/Macmillan, 2011), focused on African American women who suffered racial-sexual violence at the hands of lynch mobs in the late 1800s and early 1900s.
 Her third book, Historic Firsts: How Symbolic Empowerment Changes U.S. Politics (Oxford University Press, forthcoming), considers whether candidates like Shirley Chisholm in 1972 and Jesse Jackson in 1984 as well as Hillary Clinton and Barack Obama in 2008 mobilize voters through emotional appeals while combating stereotypes and providing more inclusive representation.

 Click HERE to open C.V. (pdf)